ratatui/awesome-ratatui/README.md

 - [csvlens](https://github.com/YS-L/csvlens) - Command line csv viewer.
 - [mprocs](https://github.com/pvolok/mprocs) - Run multiple commands in parallel and shows output of each command separately.
 - [tuistash](https://github.com/edmocosta/tuistash) - A TUI for monitoring Logstash.
+- [regect](https://github.com/kloki/regect) - A regex101 like tool for the cli.

 ### 🎼 Music and Media